- 1. Understand the Recovery Timeline

 - 10. Limit Screen Time

 - 11. Refrain from Swimming and Hot Tubs

 - 12. Protect Your Eyes from Wind and Dust

 - 13. Monitor Your Progress and Report Concerns

 - Frequently Asked Questions

-At the Conlon Eye Institute, we are committed to helping you achieve the optimal vision through LASIK and PRK surgery.
+At the Conlon Eye Institute, we are committed to helping you achieve optimal vision through LASIK and PRK surgery.
 To ensure the best possible outcome from laser surgery and a smooth recovery, we have compiled a list of 14 expert tips that will help you easily sail through the post-operative phase.
-These tips are based on our extensive experience and the latest research in the field of refractive surgery.
+These tips are based on our extensive experience and the latest research in refractive surgery.

 1. Understand the Recovery Timeline